 Can I have an ISA and a savings account?

 You can absolutely have both a savings account and an ISA.
 So if you wanted to tuck away some money for easy access, you could do so with a savings account.
-At the same time, you could have a larger amount of money saved up in your ISA, so any interest you earn on your savings is tax-free.
+At the same time, you could have money saved up in your ISA, so any interest you earn on your savings is tax efficient.

-So, in conclusion, should I open an ISA or a savings account?
+So, should I open an ISA or a savings account?